-Teppanyaki is a Japanese style of cooking using a 'teppan'- a flat iron plate or griddle -to grill or broil or fry food which is 'yaki' in Japanese.
-How to cook beef teppanyaki without a teppan?
-Well, this is a bit of a cheat since I do not own a teppan, I only use regular frying pan but it works…
+Teppanyaki is actually not a dish but rather a Japanese style of cooking using a 'teppan'- a flat iron plate or griddle -to grill or broil or fry food which is 'yaki' in Japanese.
+It is simply grilling food on a flat iron plate.

-Add stir-fried vegetables like onion, mushrooms, carrots, green onion and serve with hot rice for a complete meal.
+You can stir-fry vegetables like onion, mushrooms, carrots, green onion on the same skillet with some leftover sauce.
+Serve with hot rice or noodles for a complete meal.

 Beef Teppanyaki made Easy

-- 1 pound beef chunck - (preferably sirloin or tenderloin)
+- 1 pound beef sirloin - or ribeye

 - 3 tablespoons soy sauce

 - 2 tablespoons sweet cooking wine (Sherry, Marsala) - brandy can also be used

 - 1 tablespoon garlic powder

 - 3 tablespoons oil